Anarcroth/pyther/README.md

 python3 pyther.py
 ```

-See your scores in the auto-generated `scores` file.

-If you want to blank out your scores, or have problem saving them, replace the contents of the file with just `[]`

 ### How To

-There is one play mode.
-You type the words on the screen and then you check your `scores` file.
+There is one play mode (for now).
+You type the words on the screen and then you see your score.
 `Space` moves you to the next word. `F5` resets your current score and restars the game. `ESC` and `Ctrl+C` get you out of Pyther.

-Words colored in `red` are wrong, in `blue` are correct, the current word you are typing is in `bold`.
+Words colored in `red` are wrong, in `green` are correct, the current word you are typing is in `bold`.

 ##### Requirements
 `python3` with `curses`.